smd111/Gearswap/README.md

 you need to use my basic.lua (I have included several example main files in the Main File Examples folder)

+please read SMDinclude/includes/info/Basic Info.txt for how to setup

 to use display include requires Segoe UI Symbol font this font is native to vista/win7/win8 you can get this font here http://www.ufonts.com/download/segoe-ui-symbol/77998.html